ngenworks/process.ngenworks.com/docs/source/quality_assurance.rst

  * Browser testing
  * Bug fixing

 As mentioned in the Development section, our developers do integrative testing during dev to save time in QA.
-Additionally, our QA team, 'QCat <http://www.qcatpro.com/>, tests apps at various intervals during dev to find and report issues early.
+Additionally, our QA team, `QCat <http://www.qcatpro.com/>`_, tests apps at various intervals during dev to find and report issues early.

 Once final development is complete, it’s time for a full site or app nitpick.